Cinema Paradiso: Home media

 A special edition of Cinema Paradiso was released on DVD by Umbrella Entertainment on 4 September 2006.
 The DVD is compatible with all region codes and includes special features such as the theatrical trailer, the director's cut, scenes from the director's cut, the Ennio Morricone soundtrack and a documentary on Giuseppe Tornatore.

 An Academy Award edition of Cinema Paradiso was released on DVD by Umbrella Entertainment on 1 February 2009.
 It is also compatible with all region codes and includes different special features such as Umbrella Entertainment trailers, cast and crew biographies and the director's filmography.

 On 1 July 2011, Umbrella Entertainment released the film on Blu-ray.
 Arrow released a remastered special edition Blu-ray of the film, with both theatrical and extended cuts, in 2017.

 In June 2020, Arrow Films announced a 4K UHD Blu-ray release with both of the aforementioned cuts due for September of that year, with the 124-minute theatrical cut as a 4K UHD presentation, the 174-minute director's cut as a Blu-ray presentation.

 Reception

 Box office

 Cinema Paradiso was a box-office success.

 The film was released twice in Italy before its Cannes win and flopped at the box office both times.
 After the Cannes win it was re-released and performed steadily however, following its Academy Award success, it was released again and performed better, grossing $5.3 million in Italy.
 In France, the film ran for over a year, grossing over $19 million.
 In the United States and Canada, it grossed $12.3 million.
+In Japan, the film grossed ¥369 million during a 40-week run at Tokyo's Cine Switch Ginza, while its 1990 release in South Korea attracted approximately 270,000 admissions in Seoul.